 Medical Treatment in Hill-Burton Funded Healthcare Facilities

-- Hill-Burton facilities must participate in the Medicare and Medicaid programs unless they are ineligible to participate.
+- Participate in the Medicare and Medicaid programs unless they are ineligible

-- Hill-Burton facilities must make arrangements for reimbursement for services with principal State and local third-party payors that provide reimbursement that is not less than the actual cost of the services.
+- Make arrangements for reimbursement for services with principal state and local third-party payers that provide reimbursement that is not less than the actual cost of the services

 - Post its community service obligations in English and Spanish, and any other language spoken by 10 percent or more of the households in the service area